-Production, prices, drilling activity, and reserves of oil and gas, coal, molybdenum, precious metals, construction materials and industrial minerals; exploration activities; map of oil and gas wildcats, current coal mines and power plants; and major minerals producers and prospects; production graphs and photographs.
-29 pages.
-37 figures.
-6 tables.
+Annual report by the CGS of production, prices, drilling activity, and reserves of oil and gas, coal, carbon dioxide, base and precious metals, construction materials, and industrial minerals; exploration activities.
+Includes map of oil and gas wildcats, current coal mines and power plants, and major minerals producers and prospects; production graphs and photographs.
+28 pages.
+31 figures.
+12 tables.
 Digital PDF download.
-IS-42D
+IS-52D

-The Colorado Geological Survey Mineral Resources Section estimates the total value of 1996 mineral fuel production in Colorado to be $1,759 million dollars.
-The value of Colorado coal production is estimated at $321 million.
+The Colorado Geological Survey Mineral Resources Section estimates the total value of 1998 mineral and mineral fuel production in Colorado to be $2,769 million dollars.
+1998 was $1,714 million, a 15 percent decrease from the 1997 value of $2,026 million.
+Lower oil and natural gas prices and decreased oil production are the primary reasons for the decline in value.
+The value of Colorado coal production is estimated at $444 million.

-Nonfuel mineral production — including metals, industrial minerals, and construction materials – The USGS Mineral Information Office estimates the value of the 1996 Colorado mineral production at $528 million, down 7 percent from the 1995 value of $570 million.
-The decrease in value is due to lower molybdenum production and prices, and the temporary closure of the Black Cloud Mine in Leadville.
-Sand and gravel, aggregate, construction clay, and gypsum all increased production in 1996.
+Nonfuel mineral production — including metals, industrial minerals, and construction materials – The USGS Mineral Information Office estimates the value of the 1998 non-fuel mineral production to be $604 million.
+This figure is an increase of 15 percent from the 1997 value of $524 million.
+The increased value is due mostly to heightened construction materials, sand and gravel, and crushed stone production.

 These and many other fascinating details are discussed in the report.